 Notes

 - Whisk together all wet and dry ingredients together EXCEPT the baking powder, baking soda, salt and eggs.
-The batter will be thicker, so I reccomend adding 2 extra Tablespoons milk.
+The batter will be thicker, so I recommend adding 2 extra Tablespoons milk.
 Cover and let sit at room temperature overnight.
 The next day, add remaining ingredients.
-If the mixture is too thick, add 1-2 Tablespoons milk.
+If the mixture is too thick, add another 1-2 Tablespoons milk.
 Let the batter sit at room temperature for about 10 minutes until bubbly.
-Cook as directed.

 Nutrition